HMS Chelmer (1904)

-HMS Chelmer was a Thornycroft-type River-Class destroyer ordered by the Royal Navy under the 1903–1904 Naval Estimates.
+HMS Chelmer was a Thornycroft Type River Class destroyer ordered by the Royal Navy under the 1903–1904 Naval Estimates.
 Named after the River Chelmer in eastern England, north-east of London, she was the first ship to carry this name in the Royal Navy.

 Construction

 She was laid down on 11 December 1903 at the Thornycroft shipyard at Chiswick and launched on 8 December 1904.
 She was completed in June 1905.
 Her original armament was to be the same as the Turleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the foc'x'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the foc's'le break, and the third gun would be mounted on the quarterdeck.

 Pre-War

 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 From 1908 to 1910 she was under the command of Lieutenant Loftus W. Jones.

 On 27 April 1908 the Eastern Flotilla departed Harwich for live fire and night manoeuvres.
 During these exercises the cruiser Attentive rammed and sank the destroyer Gala then damaged Ribble.

 In 1909/1910 she was assigned to China Station.

 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters starting with the 'A'.
 The ships of the River Class were assigned to the E Class.
 After 30 September 1913, she was known as an E Class destroyer and had the letter 'E' painted on the hull below the bridge area and on either the fore or aft funnel.